seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 I'll fee thee to stand up.

 **LAFEU**
+Then here's a man stands, that has brought his pardon.
+I would you had kneel'd, my lord, to ask me mercy,
+And that at my bidding you could so stand up.

+**KING**
+I would I had; so I had broke thy pate,
+And ask'd thee mercy for't.

+**LAFEU**
 Good faith, across: but, my good lord 'tis thus;
-Will you be cured of your infirmity?
+Will you be cured of your infirmity? ...

 **KING**
-No.
+...
+No. ...

 **LAFEU**
-O, will you eat no grapes, my royal fox?
+...
+O, will you eat
+No grapes, my royal fox?
+Yes, but you will
-Yes, but you will my noble grapes, an if
+My noble grapes, an if my royal fox
-My royal fox could reach them: I have seen a medicine
+Could reach them: I have seen a medicine
 That's able to breathe life into a stone,
+Quicken a rock, and make you dance canary
 With spritely fire and motion; whose simple touch,
 Is powerful to araise King Pepin, nay,
 To give great Charlemain a pen in's hand,
-And write to her a love-line.
+And write to her a love-line. ...

 **KING**
+...
 What 'her' is this?

 **LAFEU**
 Why, Doctor She: my lord, there's one arrived,
-If you will see her: now, who hath amazed me more
+If you will see her: now, by my faith and honor,
+If seriously I may convey my thoughts
+In this my light deliverance, I have spoke
+With one that, in her sex, her years, profession,
+Wisdom and constancy, hath amazed me more
-Than I dare blame my weakness: will you see her,
+Than I dare blame my weakness: will you see her
 For that is her demand, and know her business?
-That done, laugh well at me.
+That done, laugh well at me. ...

 **KING**
+...
 Now, good Lafeu,
 Bring in the admiration; that we with thee
 May spend our wonder too, or take off thine
 By wondering how thou took'st it.

+**LAFEU**
+Nay, I'll fit you,
+And not be all day neither.

 *Exit*

+**KING**
 Thus he his special nothing ever prologues.

 *Re-enter LAFEU, with HELENA*